buoydevelopment/FE-Code-Test/README.md

 C) Have you used any strategy to optimize the performance of the list generated for the first feature?

-No, I didn't but we're using a virtualization library in my current project to pervent the issues caused with long list with loading images. react-virtualized is the library.
+No, I didn't but we're using a virtualization library in my current project to pervent the issues caused by long list with loading images. react-virtualized is the library.

 D) Would you like to add any further comments or observations?